ayshmzmdr/To_Do/README.md

 ## How to run the application?

-Go to Command Prompt, change your directory to this folder and then type `python manage.py runserver`
+Go to your terminal, change your directory to this folder and then type `python manage.py runserver`

 A localhost link will be generated. `CTRL+Left click` the link OR `copy and paste` the link in your browser.
 You will be sent to the home page of the application